 Financial freedom is just around the corner, wihooo!

-So they say at least!
+So they said at least!

 She recommended me to go BIG if I was going to invest efforts in doing the business.
 She convinced me to start with buying the large inventory package, and so I did.

 Remember now…this is where she also got her cut because I became her downline.
 Of course, she recommended that I should invest in all those products since she was making more money the more I bought!

 Maybe not totally in vain because you get products for the money but I did not really need them, so for me, the money was wasted.
 Even today, 3 years later, I still have products left.